IGNOU BEGLA 135 SOLVED ASSIGNMENT 2020-21

 less, find more time to play with the children, do a thousand and one jobs about the

-every day.
-Past experience has taught us that certain accomplishments are beyond
+day.
+Past experience has taught us that certain accomplishments are beyond attainment.

-attainment.
-If we remain deep-rooted liars, it is only because we have so often
+If we remain deep-rooted liars, it is only because we have so often experienced the

-ambitious and we never have time to carry them out.
-We also make the fundamental
+and we never have time to carry them out.
+We also make the fundamental error of

-error of announcing our resolutions to everybody so that we look even more foolish
+announcing our resolutions to everybody so that we look even more foolish when we

-when we slip back into our bad old ways.
-Aware of these pitfalls, this year I attempted
+slip back into our bad old ways.
+Aware of these pitfalls, this year I attempted to keep

-to keep my resolutions to myself.
-I limited myself to two modest ambitions; to do
+my resolutions to myself.
+I limited myself to two modest ambitions; to do physical

-physical exercise every morning and to read more every evening.
-An all-night party
+exercise every morning and to read more every evening.
+An all-night party on New

-on New Year’s Eve provided me with a good excuse for not carrying out either of
+Year’s Eve provided me with a good excuse for not carrying out either of these new

-these new resolutions on the first day of the year, but on the second, I applied myself
+resolutions on the first day of the year, but on the second, I applied myself assiduously

 The daily exercise lasted only eleven minutes and I proposed to do them early in the

 morning before anyone had got up.
-The self-discipline required to drag myself out of
+The self-discipline required to drag me out of

 bed eleven minutes earlier than usual was considerable.
 Nevertheless, I managed to

-positions, I sat down at the breakfast table in an exhausted condition.
-It was this that
+I sat down at the breakfast table in an exhausted condition.
+It was this that betrayed me.

-betrayed me.
-The next morning the whole family trooped in to watch the
+The next morning the whole family trooped in to watch the performance.
+That was

-performance.
-That was really unsettling but I fended off the taunts and jibes of the
+really unsettling but I fended off the taunts and jibes of the family good-humouredly

 ‘How to Read a Thousand Words a Minute.’
 Perhaps it will solve my problem, but I